jtn-ms/jtn-ms/README.md

 <!-- - 🔭 I’m currently working at [BrainTrust]. -->
 - 🧐 *frequently updating myself on blockchain, smart contracts, and web development.*
 <!-- - 🤔 *I’m looking for help with L1 & L2 technologies .* -->
-- 💬 *Ping me about blockchain stuff.*
+- 💬 *Ping me about blockchain and web stuff.*

 <h3>🚀 Tools</h3>